Think first. The tool comes after.

 Apply for the camp →Five days of making things with real AI tools.
 Kids come in with an idea on paper, then use AI to build it, push it, break it, fix it.
 The point isn't to use AI.
 It's to lead it.

 The kid who argues with the AI is the kid who leads it.
 That's the method.
-Think first.

 We don't want kids addicted to AI.
 We want them curious about what they're building, and in charge of it.